 Named Endowments may be created in the donor’s name or for others whom you desire to honor or memorialize by establishing a permanent legacy in support of the Mark Twain Boyhood Home Foundation.
-To learn more about establishing a Named Endowment, contact Executive Director Henry Sweets at 573-221-9010, ext.
+To learn more about establishing a Named Endowment, contact Executive Director James Lundgren at 573-221-9010, ext.
 405.

 Memorial Endowments may be made online and for any amount.
 Click Here to establish an online Memorial Endowment.

 The Henry H. Sweets III Endowment was announced in 2008 on the 30th anniversary of Sweets joining the Museum staff.
 The endowment was established by longtime Museum friend Warren Gould of Texas with a gift from his sister’s estate.
 Margaret Dent taught speech and English in the Hannibal Public Schools for 27 years.
 Like her brother, Dent had a great fondness for the Museum and Henry Sweets.
 This endowment is to provide operating funds for the Museum.